 Pau Claris 72, 1 Tel: +34 93 342 78 80, email@example.com

 One way or another, this Barcelona travel guide should have helped you out on your preparations to visit this fantastic city so you can enjoy it like a local.
-We showcase things to do and places we believe are truly unique and representative of the local culture.
-In case this post has provided you some value we would appreciate a share or a Facebook like, and of course, your comments are welcome, there is always room to improve.
+We showcase things to do and places we believe are truly unique and representative of the Barcelona local culture.
+In case this post has provided you some value we would appreciate a share on Facebook, and of course, your comments and suggestions are welcome, there is always room to improve.
 All the best!